backdrop-contrib/views_bootstrap/README.md

 IMPORTANT: If you are not using a Bootstrap theme, you must check "Include Bootstrap CSS & JS when used by Views" on the configuration page for this module.

+If you are using this module, [please let us know](https://github.com/backdrop-contrib/views_bootstrap/issues/27).
+It motivates us to work on the module when we hear from actual users.

 CONTENTS OF THIS FILE
 ---------------------